Skip to Main Content

 4. Make It Easy for Donors to Find Matching Gift Information Year-Round

-For this reason, consider equipping your nonprofit website with tons of information about matching gifts, how to locate donor eligibility, and more.
-Your website is likely your most vital marketing tool and typically functions as a hub of information where donors, prospects, and other constituents can learn more about how to support your cause.
+For this reason, consider adding a “Ways to Give” page to your nonprofit website and including information about matching gifts, how to locate donor eligibility, and more.
+Your website is probably your most essential marketing tool and typically functions as a hub of information where donors, prospects, and other constituents can learn more about how to support your cause.
 It makes sense that matching gifts should be prominently featured within this resource!

 Tried-and-true methods for incorporating matching gifts in an organization’s website include:

-• Adding a section within the “ways to give” page
+• Adding a section on your “Ways to Give” page

 • Creating a dedicated matching gift web page